-St. Pete homes built before the 1960s were designed for smaller families — most have two or three bedrooms under 1,200 square feet.
-A bedroom or master suite addition gives your family room to grow without leaving the neighborhood you chose.
+St. Pete bungalows and 1950s–1970s slab-on-grade ranches were built for smaller families — two or three bedrooms under 1,200 sq ft.
+A 350–500 sq ft master suite addition (8–12 weeks of construction post-permit) gives room to grow without leaving the neighborhood.

 Working From Home Requires Real Space